henrynguyen0x/henrynguyen0x/README.md

-- 👋 Hi, I’m Hieu (like "Hue")
+- 👋 Hi, I’m Hieu (like "Hugh")
-- 👀 I’m a Product Manager at LexisNexis
+- 👀 I’m the creator of CVTailor.info
-- 🌱 I’m learning python
+- 🌱 I'm from Vietnam but residing in the UK.
 - 💞️ I’m into automation and machine learning
 - 📫 How to reach me: vanhieunguyen.vn@gmail.com